-“Science is a two-edged sword,” writes Australian researcher Elizabeth Finkel in Stem Cells: Controversy at the Frontiers of Science, “the lesson we learn from history is that we need to keep tabs on science…[but] thwarting science also has its costs.”
+“Science is a two-edged sword,” writes Australian researcher Elizabeth Finkel in Cells: Controversy at the Frontiers of Science, “the lesson we learn from history is that we need to keep tabs on science…[but] thwarting science also has its costs.”
 She goes on to point out that the same science that gave the world plastics and antibiotics also blighted it with nerve gas and nuclear weapons.
 The Future of Regenerative Medicine is bright, and more promising all the time.

 Europe’s dark ages showed us that stifling science stunted the benefits of civilization, the salient example being the Church’s persecution of Galileo when he tried to enlighten Europe to the heliocentric nature of the solar system.
 During the same period, scientists in China and the Arab world advanced mathematics, chemistry, and astronomy.
 Their developing such ubiquitous inventions as paper, glass, the compass and gunpowder demonstrated that scientific progress cannot be stifled forever by closed-minded, traditional thinking.

-Future breakthroughs in regenerative medicine promise the ability to regrow tissue to cure disease or repair damaged organs by harnessing the ability of stem cells to assume the form and function of any type of cell in the body.
+Future breakthroughs in regenerative medicine promise the ability to regrow tissue to cure disease or repair damaged organs by harnessing the ability of cells to assume the form and function of any type of cell in the body.

 A number of public and private programs — including those initiated by the National Institute of Health, the State of California, the European Community and the Government of Japan — are leveraging the future possibilities of regenerative medicine.
-Clinical trials are testing stem cells to cure age-related macular degeneration (AMD) to reconstitute retinas and improve eyesight for those with retinal damage.
+Clinical trials are testing cells to cure age-related macular degeneration (AMD) to reconstitute retinas and improve eyesight for those with retinal damage.
 The early results of such trials are promising.
 Someday, it might be possible for someone to be completely cured of Alzheimer’s or cancer using new medical advancements that haven’t yet been developed.

-Is Stem Cell Therapy Covered by Insurance?
+Is Cellular Therapy Covered by Insurance?

 Regenerative medicine has been called the “next evolution of medical treatments,” by the U.S. Department of Health and Human Services.
 With its potential to heal, this new field of science is expected to revolutionize many fields of health care within the next few years.